 Don't miss the opportunity to try the street food, it's perhaps the best thing about Thailand.
 If you follow a few simple guidelines you should be okay.

 Thai food is mostly cooked at searingly hot temperatures, and served immediately.
 The heat kills bacteria and it's not sitting around growing things.

 Just make sure the food is cooked in front of you, to make sure it's fresh.
 Also, pick the busy street vendors - locals will know which are the good ones and they stay away from the bad ones.
 Plus, high turnover means there's less chance the food has been sitting around.

 Use the anti-bacterial hand wipes on the cutlery they give you (because it's usually washed in tap water - no thanks).
 The same goes for the cups/drinking glasses, so stick to bottled drinks.

-Thais like their food spicy, so if you're not used to it, take it easy on yourself for the first day or two. over 7 years ago
+Thais like their food spicy, so if you're not used to it, take it easy on yourself for the first day or two. almost 8 years ago